slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 The benzos forced on me an idea that almost become too much of an "execution."

-The risk of mortality was a foreseeable outcome <!--by my psychiatrists-->from benzos, [as published study data shows](https://thischangedmypractice.com/long-term-benzodiazepine-mortality-schizophrenia/), that suicide is a probable risk <!--in long-term benzo usage of patients presenting symptoms similar to mine--> in the symptomatic context that was included in my medical record.
+The risk of mortality was a foreseeable outcome <!--by my psychiatrists-->from benzos, [as published study data shows](https://thischangedmypractice.com/long-term-benzodiazepine-mortality-schizophrenia/), that suicide is a probable risk <!--in long-term benzo usage of patients presenting symptoms similar to mine--> in the symptomatic context of my medical record witnessed by my psychiatrists.<!-- that was included in my medical record.-->

 During this time, my mom found and my family took away the helium tank connected to tubing I was going to kill myself with.